Interview skills + tips

 An interview is a time to identify which candidate is the best fit for a job, internship, or academic program.

-Pro tip: try to connect your goals with the organizations mission or vision
+- Try to connect your goals with the organization’s mission or vision.

-- Familiarize yourself with the position and its job description
+- Familiarize yourself with the position and its job description.
+Know what makes this specific position unique.

-- Be familiar with current trends in that field
+- Be familiar with current trends in that field.
+Be able to identify industry trends from the last five years.

 - What are your strengths, skills, and experiences?
 How do they fit with this new position?